What is Boofing? Is It Safer Than Other Drug Use Methods?

 Summary

 Boofing is an alternative method of ingesting a drug through the anus.
-Some consider it safer than injecting, snorting, or smoking.

 It involves combining the drug with water and inserting it into the anus via a syringe.

-The effects of boofing can last for several hours.
-However, it has risks, and users should do it cautiously.
+Its effects can last for several hours.
+However, it has risks, and you should do it cautiously.

 Seek medical attention if you develop any side effects associated with boofing.
 Additionally, those struggling with substance use disorder should get help from trained professionals to avoid further health complications or death due to an overdose.